-Here are tips for how to get a renewal campaign started, and what messages to include, to keep members around.
+Here are tips for how to get a renewal campaign started, what membership renewal letters to send and when, to keep members around.

 |By Michelle Schweitz, Marketing Manager, Community Brands|

 Here you are.
 It’s down to the final days before membership renewal time.
-How do you get those members who are up for renewal to stay with your association, especially in tough economic times?
+How do you get those members who are up for renewal to stay with your association?
 What will make them feel as if they can’t afford to leave?

 The truth is, from the moment your members click the “join” button to the day their membership is set to expire, they’re deciding if they’ll stick around or if they’ll go.
 It’s important to think of the full member experience – from a welcome message and on-boarding process to year-round engagement – as part of your membership renewal efforts.

 To get started, plan the details of your membership renewal campaign.
 The campaign should include 2-3 email messages starting about 100 days before the membership expiration date, with a few weeks between each message.
-Here are three emails to consider including in your campaign:
+Here are three membership renewal letters to consider including in your campaign: